|Pilot 1st Lt. Stephen W. Blount, III, O-661181 (WIA, survived)

 Recovery of Remains

-Ganz, Ham, Wagner, Myers and Ommundsen were never located and are memorialized on the tablets of the missing at Manila American Cemetery.
+Ganz, Ham, Wagner, Myers and Ommundsen were never located and remain Missing In Action (MIA).
+All five are memorialized on the tablets of the missing at Manila American Cemetery.

-Downing has a memorial marker at Hogan Cemetery in Locust Grove, OK.
+Downing was seven-eighths Cherokee Indian.
+He was buried on June 16, 1948 at Hogan Cemetery in Locust Grove, OK.

 S 9 29